Fermat-ORG/fermat-framework/README.md

 <br>
 ## Monthy Issuing

-There are two development programs running where tokens are needed to pay for contributions to the Fermat Project.
+There are two development programs running that contribute on a monthly basis to the project and Fermat tokens are issued to compensate the contribution

 ### Contribution Program Tokens